menouarazib/orchestra/README.md

 # Orchestra

-Orchestra is an MLOps system designed for the French National Data Center for Natural Plasmas of the Solar System (CDPP).
+Orchestra is an MLOps system designed for the French National Data Center for Natural Plasmas of the Solar System [CDPP](https://cdpp.cnes.fr/).
 It facilitates the installation, management, prediction, and monitoring of machine learning models.

-Each machine learning model is required to be implemented as a `python module` and should include a (metadata.json)[(https://github.com/menouarazib/orchestra/blob/master/metadata.json)] file with necessary information.
+Each machine learning model is required to be implemented as a `python module` and should include a [metadata.json][(https://github.com/menouarazib/orchestra/blob/master/metadata.json)] file with necessary information.
 Orchestra manages the installation of these models along with their requirements in a dedicated Docker container.

 All models installed within Orchestra are expected to adhere to these guidelines.
 This ensures a streamlined process and efficient management of resources within the system.